 This includes ensuring business continuity in the early stages of the pandemic, helping to control costs, performing scenario modeling and contingency planning, then evaluating targeted investments as the recovery begins, and finally strategic planning as the global economy returns to normal.

-- Spend time getting to know the data and the level of granularity you need in the EPM program.
+- Spend time really understanding the data and the granularity that you need in the EPM application.

-- Choose a vendor who is the right size for you right now, will satisfy your expectations for the next 3-5 years and has peer-group references.
+- Select a vendor that is appropriately sized for you today and can meet your needs for the next 3-5 years and has references in your peer group.